Mohd Sharkar Shamsudin: Political career

-He firstly contested and won the Lanchang state seat in the 1999 Pahang state election.
-He was reelected as the Lanchang MLA for four times in the 2004, 2008, 2013 and 2018 Pahang state elections.
+He first contested and won the Lanchang state seat in the 1999 Pahang state election.
+He was reelected as the Lanchang MLA four times in the 2004, 2008, 2013 and 2018 Pahang state elections.
 He also contested for Temerloh federal seat in the 2018 general election and lost.
-He was transferred from the Lanchang state seat to contest for the Temerloh seat in 2022 general election and lost again.
+He was transferred from the Lanchang state seat to contest for the Temerloh seat in the 2022 general election and lost again.

-Mohd Sharkar has held various party positions of UMNO at different levels :
+Mohd Sharkar has held various party positions at UMNO at different levels :